NorfairKing/sydtest/README.md

 # sydtest

-An experimental testing framework for Haskell
+An experimental testing framework for Haskell with great defaults advanced testing features.

+## The devil is in the defaults

+This project chooses best practices as defaults:

+- A fixed seed for deterministic randomness
+- Pretty show for output

+## Advanced testing features

+- Multi-line coloured diff for equality assertion failures
+- Wrap a test group to use a `withResource`-like function (`aroundAll`)

 ## Features & Comparison to similar projects